International Brotherhood of Teamsters

 How the Money Flow Works

-The IBT National Headquarters LM-2 shows that the International’s principal recurring labor-organization income is per-capita tax rather than direct dues and agency fees.
-Carrier-facing representation then sits in affiliated locals, with the Teamsters Airline Division serving as the industry coordination umbrella rather than a separate publicly visible dues-booking layer.
+The IBT International LM-2 shows that the union’s main recurring labor-organization income at the national level is per-capita tax rather than direct dues and agency fees.
+Carrier-facing representation then sits in affiliated local bodies rather than in a national flight-attendant sector treasury.

-- International layer: per-capita tax receipts, top-level representational spending, and national administration.
+- International layer: per-capita tax receipts, national disbursement categories, and top-level administration.

 The IBT public record is therefore not a simple carrier-by-carrier dues ledger.
-It is a national per-capita system on top of local multi-industry treasuries, which means airline-specific money trails are visible only indirectly unless a public local filing and a carrier-specific membership grouping can be lined up carefully.
+It is a national per-capita system on top of local treasuries, which means airline-specific money trails can be visible only indirectly.

 The International’s LM-2 is the right place to show the top-level scale of the union.
 It is not the place to measure what NetJets, Republic, or Sun Country flight attendants receive directly, but it does show the size of the national per-capita system and the scale of top-level representational spending.